 A subhead may be no longer than one typeset line.
-The total number of characters may not exceed 50.
+Total length number may not exceed 50 characters.

 CGIs: The Criminalization of Street Gang Members (48 characters)

 Most Aztlán essays use only one level of subhead.
 If necessary for organizational clarity, two levels (A-level, B-level) may be used.
 Differentiate between A-level and B-level subheads by using a different type style.